 Memorial in Kayla Mueller’s hometown honors her life, work

 Friends, family and strangers wore pink ribbons on their shirts as they listened to speakers reflect on Mueller’s life and work.
-Strangers and friends dropped off cards and wrote messages for a scrapbook, calling Mueller and angel and saying she represented the best of humanity.
+Strangers and friends dropped off cards and wrote messages for a scrapbook, calling Mueller an angel and saying she represented the best of humanity.

 “May God keep you from any more harm, any more hurt,” Eric Mueller said to his sister.
 “You are in his hands now.
 You do not have to suffer anymore.
-Only now will you be able to see how much you did and truly did for this world by looking down on it from above.”
+Only now will you be able to see how much you really did and truly did for this world by looking down on it from above.”